-MU 296 Brass/Percussion Techniques (Fall, odd years)
+MU 296 Brass/Percussion Techniques (Fall, even years) 2 hr.

 A course designed to introduce music education students to the fundamentals of playing and teaching brass and percussion instruments.
 Students receive hands-on instruction.
 Required in the Music Education major but open to others according to the availability of instruments.
 Prerequisites: MU 140 and MU 141.